Fostroxacitabine bralpamide (fostrox)

 Play

-Fostrox is Medivir's proprietary, liver-targeted drug for the treatment of tumors in the liver.
+Fostrox is Medivir's proprietary drug for the treatment of tumors in the liver.
 Fostrox is a liver-targeted inhibitor of DNA replication that delivers the cell-killing compound selectively to the tumor while minimizing the harmful effect on normal cells.
 This is achieved by coupling an active chemotherapy (troxacitabine) with a prodrug tail.
 This design enables fostrox to be administered orally and travel directly to the liver where the active substance is released locally in the liver.
 With this unique mechanism, fostrox has the potential to become the first liver-targeted, orally administered drug that can help patients with various types of liver cancer.
-A phase 1b monotherapy study with fostrox has been completed and a phase 1b/2a combination study in HCC is ongoing where it has shown encouraging anti-cancer efficacy with a good safety and tolerability profile.
+A phase 1b monotherapy study with fostrox has previously been conducted and a phase 1b/2a combination study in HCC was completed in November 2024, where it has shown encouraging anti-cancer efficacy with a good safety and tolerability profile.
+(Chon et al. ESMO 2024, Poster 986).

 Promising strategies in order to overcome treatment limitations - Interview with Dr Hong Jae Chon